NSGC Expert Media Panel

 Jehannine Austin is a past president of the National Society of Genetic Counselors Board of Directors.
 As NSGC’s Psychiatric Disorders Expert, Austin can provide a clinical genetics perspective to help people with psychiatric disorders understand the origins of their illness and improve outcomes for the individuals and their families.
 She can also speak to working with patients to evaluate genetics, family history

-In addition to her role with NSGC, Austin is a graduate advisor to students in the Genetic Counseling Program at the University of British Columbia in Vancouver, Canada, and is an associate professor in the Departments of Psychiatry and Medical Genetics.
+In addition to her role with NSGC, Austin is a graduate advisor to students in the Genetic Counseling Program at the University of British Columbia in Vancouver, Canada, and is a professor in the Departments of Psychiatry and Medical Genetics.
 She holds the Canada Research Chair in Translational Psychiatric Genomics.
 Austin’s research led to the development of the first psychiatric genetic counseling service to help people understand the causes and risk of mental illness.

 Austin completed her under undergraduate degree at Bath University and a